MartinBINARD/MartinBinard_6_05102021/README.md

 # Change done

-* Add switch case with 3 cases.
+* Add new like/dislike controller.

 # WEBSITE LINK